Viraajthemaker/Viraaj_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my second milestone, I finished the whole robot.
 I added the remote, the WLAN module, and the transceiver wireless module.
 What the wireless module does is that there is 1 on the remote, and 1 on the arduino.
 The one on the remote sends signals to the arduino one which makes the motors move with it.
 Some challenges I faced when doing this was that my remote could connect to everyone elses exept mine.
-This was because the address for all of our robots were the same.
+This was because the address for all of our robots were the same. robot.setRemote 5 byte address

 # First Milestone